GeoITwinkle/BaiduAPI/Readme.md

 API	|	Requirement		|	Configuration
 ------------- | -------------|-------------
-ALL	|	API Key.csv	|		If not your Baidu API key, replace with your key Coordinate|	Coordinate System.csv	|	Do NOT modify Geocoding |	City.csv	|		If not listed, record the NAME of your specific city Locator	|	City.csv	|		If not listed, record the NAME and CODE of your specific city Place	|	City.csv	|		If not listed, record the NAME and EXTENT (WGS84 coordinates of lower-left and upper-right rectangle) of your specific city
+ALL	|	API Key.csv	|		If not your Baidu API key, replace with your key Coordinate|	Coordinate System.cfg	|	Do NOT modify Geocoding |	City.csv	|		If not listed, record the NAME of your specific city Locator	|	City.csv	|		If not listed, record the NAME and CODE of your specific city Place	|	City.csv	|		If not listed, record the NAME and EXTENT (WGS84 coordinates of lower-left and upper-right rectangle) of your specific city